xcart/xc5-manual/en/import-export/csv_format_by_x-cart_data_type/csv_import_orders.md

       <td colspan="1" class="confluenceTd">Float</td>
     </tr>
     <tr>
-      <td colspan="3" class="confluenceTd"><em> Order surcharges.
+      <td colspan="3" class="confluenceTd">Order surcharges.
 Each surcharge field consists of UPPERCASED surcharge code and (surcharge) suffix.
-The following two fields are the examples of the general order surchages and may or may not be present in your X-Cart installation</em>
+The following two fields are the examples of the general order surchages and may or may not be present in your X-Cart installation
       </td>
     </tr>
     <tr>